Story

 But what's the real story behind the photograph?

-Einar was a prolific artist, illustrator and historian.
+Einar was born in Malmö in 1887, the son of a prominent businessman.
+He was a prolific artist, illustrator and historian.
 There are more than 1,000 images (sketches, drawings, paintings) attributed to him in the collections of the Malmö Museums.
-He was born in Malmö in 1887, the son of a prominent businessman.

 The photograph shows the date 1910.
-Born in 1887, Einar was then 23 years old.
+Einar was then 23 years old.
 By this time, Einar had studied art in Copenhagen, finishing his studies in 1909.

 The photographer was Harald Bager.
 Sometimes this is credited as having been photographed by his brother, but actually Harald Bagar was Einar's father.

-In 1918, he married Clara Persson who was 25 at the time.
+In 1918, Einar married Clara Persson who was 25 at the time.

 Later in life, Einar focused on history, publishing many volumes relating to Malmö's history including many illustrations, sketches and drawings.